dyne/JaroMail/README.txt

 * ACKNOWLEDGEMENTS

-JaroMail is conceived, designed and put together with a substantial amount of ZShell scripts and some C code by Jaromil @ Dyne.org
+JaroMail is conceived, designed and put together with a substantial amount of ZShell scripts and some C code by Denis Roio aka Jaromil

 The Mutt sourcecode included is maintained by Antonio Radici
 <antonio@dyne.org> who is also the original maintainer of the Debian
 package.
-Here below the list of main Mutt authors:
+Here below the list of Mutt authors:
-Mutt is

  Copyright (C) 1996-2007 Michael R. Elkins <me@cs.hmc.edu>
  Copyright (C) 1996-2002 Brandon Long <blong@fiction.net>
  Copyright (C) 1997-2008 Thomas Roessler <roessler@does-not-exist.org>